willardharris/balena-ads-b/README.md

 If you have not previously set up a RadarBox receiver that you want to reuse, do the following steps:

  1. Register a new [RadarBox account](https://www.radarbox.com/register).
 Make sure to activate it using the email that's sent to you.
- 2. Head back to your device's page on the Balena dashboard.
+ 2. Head back to your device's page on the balena dashboard.
  3. Inside the *Terminal* section, click *Select a target*, then *radarbox*, and finally *Start terminal session*.
  4. This will open a terminal which lets you interact directly with your RadarBox container.
  5. At the prompt, enter `/showkey.sh`.
 Your RadarBox key will be displayed, and will look similar to this: `546b69e69b4671a742b82b10c674cdc1`.